MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/azure-machine-learning.md

 ## Machine Learning CLI

-The following Azure Machine Learning service CLI commands are used in the example for this documemt:
+The following Azure Machine Learning service CLI commands are used in the example for this document:

 | Command | Purpose |
 | ----- | -----|